roundcube/roundcubemail-helpdocs/en_US/settings/responses.rst

 its name and text in the form on the right.
 You can right away edit both and save the changes by clicking the *Save* button.

-.. container:: hint
+.. note::  If the fields are not editable and there's no *Save* button below,

-    Hint: If the fields are not editable and there's no *Save* button below, this is a global response defined by the system administrator which cannot be edited.
+    this is a global response defined by the system administrator which cannot be edited.